 Incorporating family heirlooms isn’t a new idea, but Bracken is always searching for new ways to make an event even more memorable with sentimentality specific to the couple.
 “In the past, we’ve been able to utilize family china in the table settings and vintage linens for the head table,” she says.
 “We’ve also had clients serve a family recipe as part of the menu and mentioned why it was significant to them on their menu cards.”

-For more information on planning your wedding with SD Events, visit simpledetailsevents.com.This is a paid partnership between SD Events and Boston Magazine's City/Studio
+For more information on planning your wedding with Tasha Bracken Events, visit tashabrackenevents.com.This is a paid partnership between Tasha Bracken Events and Boston Magazine's City/Studio